Skip to main content

 Great office stretch.

-Keep spine long for optimal results.
+Keep spine long throughout.

 Gentle pressure on knee.